hypermine-bc/training-resources/ch4-lab2.md

 ### Writing and compiling simple smart contact on Remix

+* Create a simple contract, **Accounts** for maintaining user accounts.
+* Implement features :
-* Write a simple contract with some getter and setter methods.
+  * Create a user - setter method
+  * Check if user exists by user's adderess - a getter method
-* Compiling contract codes.
+* Compiling contract code.
 Understanding terms like Metadata, Bytecodes etc.

 ### Deploying contracts using Remix

-* Deploying contracts using different environments.
+* Deploying **Accounts** contract using different environments on blockchain.
 * Understanding gas consumptions.

 ### Debugging contracts in Remix